-Colored rice is an excellent medium to add some excitement to learning.
-You can use it to make sensory bins, rice tables, or even just as a fun teaching tool.
-The best part is that it’s easy to do!
+Colored rice is an excellent medium to add some excitement to your child’s learning experience.
+You can use dyed rice to make sensory bins, rice tables, or even as a fun teaching tool.
+The possibilities are endless.

 This post contains affiliate links.
 See disclosure for more.

 How to Use Colored Rice for Sensory Play

 One of the most obvious ways to use colored rice with your children is using the rice as a tool for sensory play.